 Any amount of intelligent automation cannot replace what your years of marketing experience can bring.
 While implementing automation implies that you can sit back and relax, you have to let your experience do the magic.

-Also, if you have agencies who support your campaigns, or a dedicated internal team to run the automation system, use your experience in fine-tuning those campaigns.
+Also, if you have agencies who support your campaigns or a dedicated internal team to run the automation system, use your experience in fine-tuning those campaigns.

 - Stay agile:

-Consider the personalization engine as a living entity which needs continuous upkeep and nourishment.
+Consider the personalization engine as a living entity that needs continuous upkeep and nourishment.
 For best results, it is important to continuously test business use cases, update the data, tech, and analytics infrastructure from time to time.
 The marketing technology ecosystem evolves quickly, and hence your systems need to be flexible so that outdated technologies can be replaced with the latest ones easily.